PneumococcalCapsules/WISSPAR_v2/README.md

 This is a [Quarto](https://quarto.org) static website.
 The interactive "Graphical View" is a React + Plotly.js app that replaces the original R Shiny tool ([DanWeinberger/PCV_antibodies](https://github.com/DanWeinberger/PCV_antibodies)).
+The data are processed and stored on PneumococcalCapsules/WISSPAR and mirrored here for display.

 ## Structure